Skip to main content

 Experimental

-The upper bound of how long we'll wait between scans for jobs that have been locked too long.
-See minResetLockedInterval.
+The upper bound of how long (in milliseconds) Graphile Worker will wait between scans for jobs that have been locked too long (see minResetLockedInterval).

 worker.minResetLockedInterval